Mahiuha/The_Number_Guessing_Game/README.md

-# This is my Capstone Project for Skaehub.
+# This is a Project I've made with Love.

 # NGG CLI APP.